Webroot: Acquisitions and partnerships

 In November 2007, Webroot acquired UK-based Email Systems (EMS) and announced itself as a provider in the security software-as-a-service (SaaS) market.

 In December 2009, Webroot announced a partnership with virtual private network software provider AnchorFree.
 A version without advertisements of AnchorFree's VPN software with protection via Webroot's antivirus and antispyware software was produced.

 In March 2010, Webroot announced the acquisition of Swedish corporate Internet security company, Email Systems Scandinavia (ESS).

 In July 2010, Webroot acquired San Diego, California-based web content classification and security services provider, BrightCloud, adding its web reputation and content classification technology to existing products.

 In November 2010, Webroot acquired UK cloud-based anti-malware company, Prevx.

 In July 2011 a partnership was struck with global distribution firm Tech Data, making Webroot products available to Tech Data's network of 125,000 channel partners in 100 countries around the world.

 In July 2013, Webroot and RSA Security formed a partnership to enhance both firms' real-time phishing detection.

 In September 2016 Webroot acquired the assets of CyberFlow Analytics, a company applying data science to network anomaly detection.

-In February 2019 Webroot announced that it would be acquired by Carbonite.
+In February 2019, Webroot announced it would be acquired by Carbonite.
 In March 2019, Carbonite confirmed the purchase.

 In December 2019 Carbonite was acquired by OpenText.